-- Comfort, Trust and Maturity of Technology: This is not to say that the technology was immature in the 90’s.
+- Comfort, Trust, and Maturity of Technology: This is not to say that the technology was immature in the ’90s.
 We had been storing electricity in batteries and reusing it for more than 100 years.
-However it more than just the technology, but the consumer… the CUSTOMER… who will be looking for this technology to be in state where it’s mature enough that they trust and adopt it.
+However it more than just the technology, but the consumer… the CUSTOMER… who will be looking for this technology to be in a state where it’s mature enough that they trust and adopt it.
 Electric cars are here now.
-People have had many years to work with the Toyota Prius, Chevy Volt hybrids, and Nissan Leaf all electric vehicle.
+People have had many years to work with the Toyota Prius, Chevy Volt hybrids, and Nissan Leaf all-electric vehicle.
 Consumers now can finally believe, through touching and feeling that electric cars are the future and it’s not going anywhere.
 I believe we are definitely in that similar touching and feeling stage with IoT today.

-- Some People Will Think You Are Crazy: The thought of electric cars not only ruling the roadways, but being self driving in the 1990’s was crazy.
+- Some People Will Think You Are Crazy: The thought of electric cars not only ruling the roadways but being self-driving in the 1990s was crazy.
 How would a computer ever be able to adjust and react to things in real-time?
 That was reserved for aircraft and space exploration.
 That technology will never reach a level where every car has that capability!
 Fast forward 30 years and we are at the cusp of countless startups working on making this a reality.
-Building intelligence into products may seem foreign today, but I firmly believe that in the near future, like the electric car, there will be a “DUH! moment” when companies and consumers realize that there is huge value and cost savings in having their products connected.
+Building intelligence into products may seem foreign today, but I firmly believe that in the near future, as the electric car, there will be a “DUH! moment” when companies and consumers realize that there is a huge value and cost savings in having their products connected.